 1 - Letter From the President

-Early in the CRM project the executive management team should exert their sponsorship of the CRM project.
+Early in the CRM project, the executive management team should exert their sponsorship of the CRM project.
 This should be further demonstrated through an “All Employees” announcement via email.
-This communication should be written to both announce the project and expose intended benefits of its deployment.
-Leverage this announcement to also clarify project management leaders coupled with the request for volunteers, opinions and testers.
+This communication should be written to both announce the project and expose the intended benefits of its deployment.
+Leverage this announcement to also clarify project management leaders coupled with the request for volunteers, opinions, and testers.

 2 - Who is involved

 In addition to the Executive team, it is important for the Department Heads to be communicating the Role and Job Specific functions of CRM.
 This communication plan should both demonstrate the intended attributes and solicit feedback and thoughts from the team.
 Inclusion is the name of the game here.
-If people have a role and influence to the end result then they have started on the path to Buy in!
+If people have a role and influence on the end result then they have started on the path to Buy-in!

 3 - Volunteers Needed

 There should be involvement from end-users in this project so it is seen as a project for the people, by the people..
 Ensure the employees understand the new system is NOT going to be Big Brother watching over them for the executive management.
-BUT – it IS going to be THEIR System - a utility to enable work to happen Faster, better and Easier.
-Once end-users have influence on the project they will want to use it.
+BUT – it IS going to be THEIR System - a utility to enable work to happen faster, better, and Easier.
+Once end-users have an influence on the project they will want to use it.
 Don’t think for them.
 Don’t think you can.
 Ensure you have a healthy mix of generations and personality types.
-At a Minimum, have the following personalities from each department involved.
+At a minimum, have the following personalities from each department involved.